 The holidays knock most people out of their daily routine, between decorating, shopping, and a lot of gift wrapping.
-Below are a few common causes of holiday back pain.
+Avoid these common causes of holiday back pain.

 Shopping is a common culprit of back pain.
 Pair the long hours of activity with heavy shopping bags, and you’re bound to experience a little pain.
 To avoid back pain from shopping altogether, you can purchase your gifts online.
 With the click of a button, your packages will be delivered to you with no added strain to your spine.

 If you prefer to shop in stores, we recommend that you dress comfortably.
 That means supportive shoes and clothing you can easily move around in.
 Opt for a smaller bag or empty any unnecessary items from your purse to lighten the load.
 Don’t try to carry too many bags at once.
 Instead, make frequent stops to unload at your car.
 And most importantly, take breaks.
 Take a moment to have a seat on a bench and truly enjoy the holiday season.